2KU77B0N3S/hall-audit-webhook-toggle/README.md

-# Audit Webhook Toggle Bot
+# HLL CRCON Audit Webhook Toggle Bot

 A Discord bot that provides a simple interface to enable or disable audit webhooks with a single click, helping avoid Discord rate limits during mass messaging events by toggling webhook configurations via a CRCON server API.